plotdb/csscope/README.md

  - `registry`: a registry object telling manager how to fetch requested resource. can be either
    - a string. `csscope.manager` uses it as a root path to construct a resource URL.
-   - a function accepting `{name, version, path}` parameters. return either an URL for specific module, or a promise that resolves a `{version, content}` object:
+   - a function accepting `{name, version, path}` parameters. return an URL for specific module
-     - `version`: exact version of the returned content
-     - `content`: content of the requested resource
    - an object, with following fields:
      - `url({name, version, path})`: return an URL for specified item.
      - `fetch({name, version, path})`: return `{version, content}` for specified item.
+       - `version`: exact version of the returned content
+       - `content`: content of the requested resource

 ## Pre bundling (WIP)